Pearl Harbor Aftermath: Pearl Harbor After the Attack

 By the time the people at Pearl Harbor had the chance to come to terms with what had happened on December 7, 1941, there was no doubt that the aftermath of the attack would take a long time to clear.
 America had suffered amazingly at the hands of the Japanese, losing 1,999 sailors, 233 soldiers and 109 marines.
 Along with this, there were also 49 civilians killed by bombs of shells.

-Following the attack, the military in Pearl Harbor were more prepared.
-As support increased from military around the world, the number of soldiers, sailors and marines increased to more than 135,000 people (double the amount that was there before the attack).
+In the aftermath of Pearl Harbor, the military became more prepared for further attacks. .
+As support increased from militaries around the world, the number of soldiers, sailors and marines grew to more than 135,000 people (double the amount that was there before the attack).
 There were more gun batteries, the beaches were surrounded with barbed wire, and all the major buildings were painted in camouflage colors.
-At night, people were made to turn off all the lights early (or have limited lighting) and all the major provisions were rationed (such as gas).
+At night, Hawaiians were required to turn off all the lights early and all the major provisions were rationed, such as gas and food.

 Nevada Hole in port bow